BLCM/BLCMods/Borderlands 2 mods/Astor/Quest Reward/Double Quest Reward Redux/ReadMe.md

   - To Grandmother's House We Go (Eridium Blight)

 - v1.0.2, September 10, 2018
-  - In the mission Uncle Teddy, if you give the plans to Una, the reward will be the Lady Fist, and if you give the plans to Hyperion you will have the choice to toggle between 2 options: The Bitch (Legendary SMG Hyperion) or The Commerce (Unique Shock SMG Hyperion)
+  - In the mission Uncle Teddy, if you give the plans to Una, the reward will be the Lady Fist, and if you give the plans to Hyperion you will have the choice to toggle between 2 options: Choice between 2 Bitch (Legendary SMG Hyperion) or 2 Commerce (Unique Shock SMG Hyperion)

 - v1.0.3, September 21, 2018
   - "Move" the Octo (Unique shotgun Tediore) reward from Slap Happy (Hammerlock mission) in The Highlands: Outwash to Capture The Flag in Sawtooth Cauldron, on this way, my Mod Hammerlock Jakobs Sponsor can reward the Tidal Wave (Unique shotgun Jakobs) with the Slap Happy mission.

 - v1.0.4, September 30, 2018
-  - Added a 3rd option in *Uncle Teddy* mission in Arid Nexus - Badlands: the choice between 1 Plasma Caster Finesse or 1 SMG Bitch you give the plans to Hyperion.
+  - Added a 3rd option in *Uncle Teddy* mission in Arid Nexus - Badlands: the choice between 1 Unique SMG Commerce or 1 Legendary SMG Bitch you give the plans to Hyperion.
-  - Added a option for the Moxxi Discord Solver given by Moxxi for the mission *Hell Hath No Fury* in Opportunity.

 - v1.0.5, October 25, 2018
   - Added the choice between 2 Unique weapons/items instead of a single one for DLC 1 - Captain Scarlett and Her Pirate's Booty.

 ### To do:

-- [x] Bring back some Unique weapon/Item as mission rewards for the main game
+- [x] Bring back some Unique weapon/Item as mission rewards for the main game.
-- [x] Upgrade the customization skin/head rewards to weapon/item rewards for the main game
+- [x] Upgrade the customization skin/head rewards to weapon/item rewards for the main game.
-- [x] Bring back some Unique weapon/Item as mission rewards for the DLCs
+- [x] Bring back some Unique weapon/Item as mission rewards for the DLCs.
-- [ ] Upgrade the customization skin/head rewards to weapon/item rewards for the DLCs
+- [ ] Upgrade the customization skin/head rewards to weapon/item rewards for the DLCs.
 - [ ] Make (again) a new playthrough to be sure that all the Unique weapon/item rewards are given correctly.
 - [ ] Clean the code and remove all my ~~shitty~~ notes.
 - [ ] Erase this to-do list.